veilco/augur-lite/README.md

 -   source/contracts/trading/ClaimTradingProceeds.sol
 -   source/contracts/trading/CompleteSets.sol

+If you're looking for a more in-depth list of changes, please check the [CHANGELOG](https://github.com/veilco/augur-lite/CHANGELOG.md) filed.

 ## Installation

 You need system-wide installations of Python 3.7.3, Node.js 10.12, and [Solidity 0.4.26](https://github.com/ethereum/solidity/releases/tag/v0.4.26).
 On MacOS, you also need to use [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for package management.